Punyanand/Resume-NLP-Scanner/README.md

 # 📝 Resume NLP Scanner

 An intelligent resume scanner built with **Python**, **spaCy**, **NLTK**, and **Streamlit**.
-It parses resumes (PDFs), extracts key skills, and matches them against a job description using fuzzy logic.
+It parses resumes (PDFs), extracts key skills, and matches them against a job description using fuzzy logic..

 ---